RedHatNordicsSA/iot-hack/README-ansibles.md

 This task simply test the ssh connectivity to all hosts in inventory.
 If it fails, there is problem connecting to remote hosts.

+# Install Zigbee to MQTT relay on RHEL

+Installs an utility that realys Zigbee to MQTT protocol into RHEL box, along with:

+* Systemd control file, service enabled across reboots
+* Configures the realy to connect to local MQTT broker on RHEL.

+# Delete Zigbee to MQTT relay from RHEL

+Removes zigbee2mqtt container from RHEL.
+Data is left behind.